 Click here to see the curriculum grid(s)

 Graduate students will only be packaged for unsubsidized loans covering the academic year, fall and spring semesters.
 Students requesting a summer loan will need to complete a paper application for the summer semester.
-The application is available on the Hunter College website: Summer Direct Loan Application.

 This paper form is also available in the Hunter College Office of Financial Aid at the main (68th Street) campus.